Where to Stay During Your Visit to the Wizarding World of Harry Potter

 Those simply aiming for a morning at Harry Potter could maintain their Walt Disney World lodging plans…

 - wishing to guarantee access to Harry Potter’s rides without long lines, or

 - contemplating spending more time at Universal Orlando

-should consider adding a night at Universal’s Loews Royal Pacific Resort.
-Doing so gives you special early entry privleges to the Wizarding World of Harry Potter, plus “front of the line” privileges for the rest of Universal Orlando.
+should consider adding a night at Universal’s Loews Royal Pacific Resort or its new Cabana Bay Resort.
+Doing so gives you special early entry privileges to the Wizarding World of Harry Potter, plus–if at the Royal Pacific–”front of the line” privileges for the rest of Universal Orlando.